Car Accident Damage

 Finally, you should expect the person responsible for damaging your car to dispute their fault or argue that you’re also partly to blame.
 Do you have sufficient evidence and a strong enough claim to prove the other party’s fault for damaging your vehicle?
 Be sure to answer this question before you begin litigation.

 While these are important questions to ask yourself as you consider pursuing compensation, they are not ones you need to answer yourself.
-Most car accident lawyers in Mississippi — including Haug, Farrar & Franco, PLLC — offer free initial consultations, so you can ask about your chances of success without any financial risk on your part.
+Most car accident lawyers in Mississippi — including Haug, Farrar, Franco & Ruiz, PLLC — offer free initial consultations, so you can ask about your chances of success without any financial risk on your part.

 Mississippi Law